liam-tirpitz/RoomMate/README.md

 ## Usage
-If configured accordingly, the displays for bookable rooms will automatically display the current and upcoming room occupations.
+If configured accordingly, the RoomMates for bookable rooms will automatically display the current and upcoming room occupations.
 The end users can influence the content by booking the associated resources via Outlook (or RWTH Online).
 The displays are battery operated.
 If the battery is low and needs to be recharged, the screen will not update anymore and show a low battery warning.
-In that case, the devices needs to be charged via the USB-C port.
+In that case, the RoomMate needs to be charged via the USB-C port.

-Displays for offices can be configured by the occupants of that office via their personal calendars.
+OfficeMates can be configured by the occupants of that office via their personal calendars.
 Please find the details on the necessary configuration below.
 If configured accordingly, Out of Office notices are automatically generated if the primary calendar of the associated user in Exchange contains a current appointment with  "Show as" set to "Out of Office".